Volusia/Flagler Turtle Patrol

 Click here for more Species Info

-(via the FFWCC Website)
+(via the FWC Website)

 If you find a sick or injured sea turtle, please do not place it back in the water.
+It may need medical assistance.
+Call the Florida Fish and Wildlife Conservation Commision's Wildlife Alert Hotline at 1-888-404-FWCC (888-404-3922) or, from your cell phone, dial #FWC or *FWC .

-Home | About Us | FL Turtles | How Can I Help? | Turtle Fest | T-Shirts | Nest Counts | Links | Contact Us
+Home | About Us | How Can I Help? | Turtle Fest | Turtle Trek 5K | Nest Counts | Links | Contact Us

 Thanks for visiting the Volusia/Flagler Turtle Patrol